 If you live somewhere that get’s snow – do a bit of nature study focused on winter and snow!

 If you’ve gotten behind in a particular subject – say science or art, spend a few weeks just focusing on that particular subject.
 My kids love it when I surprise them with an Art week or a Science week.

-Go on a field trip, or even just get out of the house for a walk.
+Go on a field trip, or just get out of the house for a walk.
 A bit of exercise and fresh air, even when it’s cold and snowy, can really do wonders for your outlook on life.
 Especially if you’ve been cooped up for an extended period of time, you will all benefit from a fun field trip.

 Sometimes burn out has nothing to do with homeschooling.
 When you spend all of your time doing things for everyone else like planning lessons, cooking meals, or running the kids back and forth to activities, you can lose yourself a bit in the shuffle.
 Do something just for yourself.
 Get a haircut, spend some time alone and read a good book, take a relaxing bath, eat some chocolate – I’m convinced all problems can be solved with chocolate. 😉 Be sure you are taking care of yourself – drink enough water, eat well, get enough sleep, and try to fit in a little exercise (I say this as much to myself as I do to you).
 When you take care of yourself, you’ll have the energy to face everything else.

 I know this sounds counter-productive – if you are burnt out, you’re too tired and overwhelmed to clean!
-But seriously, pick a spot that you will see regularly, and get it pristine and organized.
+But seriously, pick a spot that you see regularly, and get it pristine and organized.
 This will become an oasis of sorts.
 Having at least one area of my home completely cleaned and organized makes me feel better and gives me the energy to tackle anything else that comes my way.
 Even if it’s just walking into the bathroom to gaze at the neatly folded towels in the linen closet.